javascript-retornos-funcion

 What are function returns and what types of function returns are there in JavaScript

-The return of a function is the value that the function sends as a result after executing.
+The return of a function is the value the function sends as a result after executing.

-In JavaScript, the return keyword is used to specify the value that you want to return.
+In JavaScript, the keyword return is used to specify the value to be returned.

 When a function reaches a return statement, the execution of the function stops and the specified value is “returned” to the place where the function was called.